mongodb/docs/source/includes/possibleValues-api-measurements-host.rst

    * - - ``OPERATIONS_SCAN_AND_ORDER``

-     - For a selected time period, the average rate per second for queries that perform a sort but cannot perform the sort using an index.
+     - For a selected time period, the average rate per second for operations that perform a sort but cannot perform the sort using an index.
 This measurement is found on the host's ``Scan and Order`` chart.
 To view the chart, see :ref:`access-host-statistics`.